generated: 2025-10-31 07:04:57

 • Staying Put or Stuck in Place?
 Understanding Geographic (Im)Mobility Across America katherine asmussen, University of Tennessee Knoxville; and Marcella Kaplan, University of Tennessee, Knoxville

-Thursday | 10:30 am-12:30 pm | Room 3
+Thursday | 10:30 am-12:30 pm | Mt.
+Oxford

-12. Open Source in Regional Science (I) [Formal Paper Session]
+17. Open Source in Regional Science (I) [Formal Paper Session]

-Thursday | 10:30 am-12:30 pm | Room 4
+Thursday | 10:30 am-12:30 pm | Mt.
+Wilson

 Organizer: Sergio Rey, San Diego State University

-Chair: Wei Kang, University of California Riverside
+Chairs: Wei Kang, University of California Riverside; Luc Anselin, University of Chicago;

 • Robust and Performant Estimation of Generalized Additive Spatial Smoothing (GASS) Mengyu Liao, university of maryland college park; and Taylor Oshan, University of Maryland - College Park